cogment/cogment-doc/docs/reference/cli/directory_client.md

 The service type.
 Can be `actor`, `environment`, `prehook`, `datalog`, `lifecycle`, `actservice`, `datastore`, `modelregistry` or `other`.
 These are the same keywords used as `paths` in Cogment [discovery endpoints](../parameters.md#discovery-path).

+#### `permanent`

+A boolean value (`true`/`false`) to indicate if the service is to stay permanently in the directory (until explicitly deregistered).
+Permanent services are not checked for health or lifetime limits.
+Permanent services also get updated instead of being duplicated.
+Default: `false`.

 #### `properties`